scrapy/itemadapter/README.md

 -   String pattern contraints are silently ignored if they are not compatible with JSON Schema.
 No effort is made to make them compatible.

--   Recursion is silently ignored: if you have an item class that has an attribute with that same item class as a type or as part of its type, a simple `{"type": "object"}` is used to map the nested instances of that item class.

 #### `get_field_meta(field_name: str) -> MappingProxyType`